winnall/winnall/README.md

 💞️ I’m open for an exchange of ideas on how to run a home network that has the scope of an SME's network.
 This includes: documentation for whoever takes over the home network if the family moves out; and day-to-day operations of a network that - in a commercial environment - would have a full-time paid manager.
-Sadly, the IT industry is currently more concerned with grabbing a piece of the IoT/smarthome cake than providing any meaningful standards for interaction of components.
+Sadly, the IT industry is currently more concerned with grabbing a piece of the IoT/smart home cake than providing any meaningful standards for interaction of components.

 <!---